dtam1997/BENG183-final-paper/Derek Tam.md

 -ChIP-Seq: uses the same chromatin immunoprecipitation procedure but couples it with next-generation sequencing technology to detect all proteins interacting with DNA.
 -ChIP-exo: specifically developed to map protein of interest (POI) binding sites in the genome.
 -ChIA-PET (Chromatin Interaction Analysis by Paired-End Tag Sequencing) uses chromatin conformation capture (3C) with ChIP technology to detect when distant DNA regions interact with each other through a protein of interest.

+ChIA-PET is another method that combines ChIP and pair-end sequencing to analysis the chromtin interaction.
+It allows for targeted binding factors such as: estrogen receptor alpha, CTCF-mediated loops, RNA polymerase II, and a combination of key architectural factors. on the one hand, it has the benefit of achieving a higher resolution compared to Hi-C, as only ligation products involving the immunoprecipitated molecule are sequenced, on the other hand, ChIA-PET has systematic biases due to ChIP process:
+- Only one type of binding factor selected
+- Different antibodies
+- ChIP conditions

 #### What are Transciption Factors?
 A crucial data point ChIP sequencing can reveal is the location level of transciption factors bounds to the DNA.
 Transcription factors are proteins that help activate or inactivate the transcription specific genes by binding to nearby DNA.
 Transcription factors that are activators boost a gene's transcription while repressors decrease transcription.
 An enhancer sequence is a groups of transcription factor binding sites while silencers have the capability of turning on or off a gene within specific tissue.
 Transciption factors are sequence specific.
 Each one regulates a specific set genes.
 By analyzing whether or not a sequence is bound to TF, we gain crucial information about the transcription of a gene.
 Transciption factor binding information is very important in the discovery or curing of certain diseases.
 Detection of these transcription factor binding sites promotes the gene annotation of that sequence.